a-n-t-h-o-n-y/TermOx/docs/manual/events.md

 was successfully processed.
 In certain situations an unsuccessful event will be sent to its parent for processing.

-Most event handlers should call down to the base class' implementation, unless that is not the desired behavior.
+Most event handlers should call down to the base class' implementation before returning, unless that is not the desired behavior.

 ## Event class